 Practice ongoing self-reflection…

-Before starting your engagement, ask yourself, “Why did I get involved?”, “What do I expect to learn?”, and “What do I hope to contribute?”
-Expect to confront some practical challenges and embrace those challenges as learning opportunities.
+Before starting your engagement, ask yourself, “Why do I want to get involved?”, “What do I expect to learn?”, and “What do I hope to contribute?”
+Expect to confront some practical challenges during your engagement, and embrace them as learning opportunities.
+Community engagement – particularly during these times – can be physically and emotionally taxing.
+Practice self-care, while encouraging and supporting others in their practice.
 Throughout your experience ask critical questions about your level of engagement, your adaptability, and social privilege, while assessing your learning and contributions.
-Raise these questions in class, with your peers, your community partner, and/or Wesleyan faculty and staff liaisons.
+Remember the context that you are working in.
+If you have questions, raise them with your peers, your community partners, and/or Wesleyan faculty and staff.

 Embrace a spirit of humility…